yimingkang/CSC467_hw2/Starter2/README.md

 These are the challenges we found noteworthy (among others):

 1. Dangling else shift/reduce conflict.
 We decided to give statements with 'else' a higher priority (shift rather than reduce) which is Bison's default
-2. Figuring out `%prec SYMBOL` assigns the given rule the priority or SYMBOL - this is necessary to resolve some of the shift/reduce conflicts
+2. Figuring out `%prec SYMBOL` assigns the given rule the priority of `SYMBOL` - this is necessary to resolve some of the shift/reduce conflicts
 3. Systematic testing: Since we're implementing parser.y, we cannot actually judge whether an **output** is correct.
 We can only feed it with files known to be syntactically correct and expect it to pass, and files known to be syntactically invalid to fail.
 Particularly, we need to test the order of precedence given by miniGLSL specification is handled correctly by our parser.

 Testing: